Silicon Valley leaders tend to base their hiring decisions on one of three main categories:

-Change the way you think about culture.
+Change the way you think about culture

-A strong culture doesn’t mean everyone looks, thinks and acts the same way.
+A strong company culture doesn’t mean everyone looks, thinks and acts the same way.
 Diverse experiences, backgrounds and viewpoints always lead to better business outcomes, so stop trying to maintain the status quo and start trying to build upon what’s already in place.

-Be specific about what really matters.
+Be specific about what really matters

 The concept of cultural fit is often used as a copout when companies aren’t actually sure what they’re looking for in a candidate.
 By taking the time to determine the core traits that will lead to success, you’ll be able to focus on what really matters rather than one-dimensional signals that aren’t indicative of a person's true capabilities.

-“We look for energetic and innovative problem solvers who can adapt and excel in a changing environment,” says Chris Birk, senior technical recruiter at GoHealth.
+“We look for energetic and innovative problem solvers who can adapt and excel in a changing environment,” says Chris Birk, Senior Technical Recruiter at GoHealth.
 “Being a flat organization, we need people who are successful working within a team and across teams, and who are comfortable communicating with upper management and executives.”

-“Our culture is open and collaborative,” says Michele Anderson, senior recruiter at bswift.
+“Our culture is open and collaborative,” says Michele Anderson, Senior Recruiter at bswift.
 “We’re looking for you to feel comfortable expressing your thoughts and ideas, and in return we expect that you will be receptive to new experiences and feedback.”

 What do you notice about these examples?
 In each case, the company has determined specific, quantifiable traits that candidates must possess in order to be considered.
 Candidates with these traits are more likely to succeed, regardless of their background or perceived cultural fit.

-Give candidates a voice in the process.
+Give candidates a voice in the process

 Determining whether or not someone will positively contribute to your culture during the interview process can be difficult.
 There’s just not enough time to develop a real relationship.
 So rather than guess, give candidates a voice in the process.
 Let them tell you how they’ll contribute.

-“I ask every potential employee to describe what culture means to them - I want to learn what their definition of culture is and make sure it is aligned with our core values,” says Ben Volkman, sales leader at Zoom Video Communications.
+“I ask every potential employee to describe what culture means to them – I want to learn what their definition of culture is and make sure it is aligned with our core values,” says Ben Volkman, Sales Leader at Zoom Video Communications.
 “I also ask about what they think they’ll add to our culture.
 As we grow, there is a challenge to maintain the culture we have built.
 I am looking to only bring on new talent that will add to and build on the current culture we have to make it even better.”

 This approach can also relieve some of the pressure on candidates, allowing them to feel comfortable being honest about who they really are.
-“Candidates often try to fit the mold for a culture fit when they should be thinking about how they can be a culture add,” says Ashley Laurie, director of operations at Obsidian Security.
+“Candidates often try to fit the mold for a culture fit when they should be thinking about how they can be a culture add,” says Ashley Laurie, Director of Operations at Obsidian Security.
 “I want to know what this person will bring to the team that no one else has offered.”